Opinion | Bowser and Trump go toe-to-toe — and Bowser stands her ground

 Farewell, ACLU; hail, White House.

-All of which is to say, America has on its hands a selfish, thoughtless ignorant president with a dark side.
+All of which is to say, the country has on its hands a selfish, thoughtless, ignorant president with a dark side.

-And Bowser — as well as all Democratic mayors and governors, rank and file Democrats and independents, in this election year — need to keep their guard up.
+And Bowser — as well as all Democratic mayors and governors, rank-and-file Democrats and independents, in this election year — need to keep their guard up.

 But wait: Does this mean Trump and Bowser’s police are on the same page?